Inner West: Health services

 The Sydney Local Health District also administers the Yaralla Estate and Rivendell (former Thomas Walker Hospital).

 Sport

 The Inner West is represented in the National Rugby League by the Wests Tigers, a merger of the Balmain and Western Suburbs clubs.
 Some residents in the region also subscribe their loyalty to the Canterbury-Bankstown Bulldogs.
 In the tier below known as the New South Wales Cup, the area is represented by the Newtown Jets and Wests Magpies.

 In rugby union, the area is represented by Sydney Uni (the University of Sydney) and West Harbour in the Sydney grade competition.

-In soccer football, Leichhardt Oval is the home of the A-league team Sydney FC.
+In football, Leichhardt Oval is the home of the A-league team Sydney FC.
 The Inner West also has many semi-professional soccer teams playing in the various divisions of the NSW State Leagues.
 The most high-profile club is NSW Premier League side APIA Leichhardt Tigers.